javierbioblanco/javierbioblanco.github.io/_pages/collaborators.md

 ---
-title: Science is inherently a communal effort...
+title: Science is a collective journey...
 subtitle:
 description:
 featured_image:
 ---

+Science fundamentally thrives when discoveries and insights are shared and built upon within a global community of scholars.
 I'm lucky to count the following people as my current collaborators:

 <p> <span>&#8226;</span>Andrés Moreno Estrada, my Masters advisor!</p>
 <p> <span>&#8226;</span>Carmina Barberena Jonás, from the Moreno Lab at LANGEBIO (CINVESTAV)</p>